wpcodefactory/file-renaming-on-upload/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.3 =
-* Improve Portuguese translation
+* Improve description
-* Add German translation
+* Add option to ignore renaming for some filename extensions